algobulls/algobulls_help_site/docs/index.md

 ## Introduction
 Welcome!
 We think you should go through the list below and see that you have understood and ticked off all the points!

+## Before you start
+---
+* Customers looking to do only Backtesting and Paper Trading can do the `Registration and Sign-Up` step and `Add funds into your Algobulls account` step given below.

+* Customers looking to do Real Trading on Indian Makets and Exchanges will need to tick-off all steps given below.

 ## 1) Registration and Sign-Up
 Visit [the site](https://www.algobulls.com/) and sign-up to the AlgoBulls platform.

+## 2) Add funds into your Algobulls account
+Click [here](member/wallet.md) to know more about your Wallet.
+All pricing, packages and adding funds into your Algobulls account are covered here.

-## 2) General Settings
+## 3) General Settings
 After signing up to the platform, visit [here](member/Settings/general-settings.md) to know more about updating your KYC details.

 Your KYC details like Aadhar ID, PAN, etc. are required as per the governmental regulations for trading online.

-## 3) Add funds into your Algobulls account
-Click [here](member/wallet.md) to know more about your Wallet.
-All pricing, packages and adding funds into your Algobulls account are covered here.
+!!!
+Note
+    * You can skip this step if you are looking to do Backtesting and Paper Trading (**but not Real Trading**)

 ## 4) Update your Risk Management Settings
 Click [here](/member/Settings/general-settings/#risk-management) to know more about your Risk Management Settings.